-For more information on the Ethics & Health Law News service please email email@example.com
+For more information on Ethics and Health Law News please email email@example.com

 Meet the editors

-Ian Kerridge is Associate Professor in Bioethics and Staff Haematologist/Bone Marrow Transplant Physician at the Royal North Shore Hospital, Sydney.
-He was Director of the Centre for Values, Ethics and the Law in Medicine, Sydney Medical School, from 2003 to June 2015.
+Ian Kerridge is Professor of Bioethics and Medicine at Sydney Health Ethics at the University of Sydney and Staff Haematologist/Bone Marrow Transplant Physician at Royal North Shore Hospital, Sydney.
+He was previously Director of Sydney Health Ethics from 2003 to June 2015.
+Ian is also Director of Praxis Australia, an Australian Not-for-Profit established to promote understanding and practice of ethical research in Australia and internationally.

 Lorena Aparicio works in the areas of health and medicine.
 She holds a degree in Business Management and a Masters degree in Professional Ethics.